shopsys/shopsys/docs/model/how-to-work-with-money.md

 # How to Work with Money

-Money is a very important concept for every ecommerce project.
+Money is a very important concept for every e-commerce project.
 In Shopsys Platform, all monetary values (*prices, account balances, discount amounts, price limits etc.*) are represented by an instance of [the `Money` class](#money-class).

 This approach has several advantages:

 - it avoids problems with floating point number calculations and comparisons (see [official PHP documentation](http://php.net/manual/en/language.types.float.php) for details)
 - allows easy-to-use interfaces with consistent type-hinting so you can be sure what type of value you should be using
-- prevents accidental conversion to unexpected types (which may be problematic eg. when using the `===` operator)
+- prevents accidental conversion to unexpected types (which may be problematic e.g., when using the `===` operator)
 - makes the application design clearer and future changes easier

 **Table of Contents:**